Equality and Human Rights Commission: Conflicts of interest

-Racism
+Allegations of racism

 In March 2017, the EHRC was criticised by campaigners, including Lord Ouseley and Peter Herbert, for allegedly targeting Black, Asian and Minority Ethnic (BAME) staff for compulsory redundancies and for failing to appoint BAME personnel to senior positions.
 The campaigners said that, out of 12 staff selected for redundancy, only two were white British, while eight were from a BAME background, four were Muslim, and six were disabled.
 Campaigners also said that there were no visible minorities among the senior management team, after the only black director was selected for redundancy, and that all two of the remaining BAME workers were on the bottom three pay grades.
 The EHRC denied claims that staff were sacked by email.

 In July 2020, Newsweek reported that two BAME former commissioners at the EHRC, Baroness Meral Hussein-Ece and Lord Simon Woolley, said they were not reappointed to their roles in November 2012 because they were "too loud and vocal" about issues of race.

+A former senior staff member of the EHRC has made a legal claim against it for racial discrimination and unfair dismissal.
+The hearing begins on 2 October 2023.

 Disabled people

 In June 2019, Labour MP Debbie Abrahams wrote to the EHRC, asking the commission to investigate a potential cover-up by the Department for Work and Pensions (DWP) of documents relating to the deaths of benefits claimants who had been sanctioned, as well as the way the department treatment of disabled people in general.
 Four months later, the EHRC announced that it was considering investigating the DWP.

 However, the commission confirmed in June 2020 that no inquiry would take place.
 A spokesperson said: "The coronavirus pandemic has had a significant impact on our work, as it has on many other organisations.
 We have responded to Debbie Abrahams to say that we have given very careful consideration to the concerns she has rightly raised about the impact of DWP policies and practices on disabled people.
 It remains an important area of focus for us but due to the pandemic we will not be able to undertake an inquiry in relation to the DWP this year."
-A week later, Disability News Service revaled that the EHRC refused to consult its own disabled advisers before dropping the probe.
+A week later, Disability News Service revealed that the EHRC refused to consult its own disabled advisers before dropping the probe.